asamuzaK/withExEditor/README.md

 Error or Warning message will be notified when...
 * Failed to open the external editor.
 * Failed to remove the temporary files at the end of Private Browsing.
 * The add-on storage is / was over quota.
-In this case, stored data of temporary files are initialized.
+When this message is notified, stored data of temporary files are already initialized.